12 Engagement Ring Cuts and Diamond Shapes Compared

 Characteristics

-• Ideal for those who want a sophisticated, classic look.
+• Ideal for a sophisticated, classic look.

-• They are often used in vintage-inspired or solitaire ring settings.
+• Stunning in vintage-inspired and solitaire settings.

 8. Asscher Cut Diamond